 - shared purposes (pursuing common goals)

-So focus on initiating activities, not heart-to-heart conversations.
-Men want to act, not talk.
+So try focusing on initiating activities first, then heart-to-heart conversations.
+Men tend to want to act, not just talk.
 But they will often open up within the context of a shared activity.

 Also, you’ll likely need to build different friendships around different activities and interests, at least originally.
 Don’t expect one man to meet all your needs.